monkeytypegame/monkeytype-bot/README.md

  - `guildID`: The ID of the Discord server you invited George to.
  - `devID`: Your own ID.
  - `repo`: Your Monkeytype fork.
+For example: `monkeytypegame/monkeytype`
  - `repoPath`: The path to the local clone of your Monkeytype fork.
-If both this and Monkeytype are cloned to the same directory (folder), you can skip this step.
+If both George and Monkeytype are cloned to the same directory, you can skip this step.
- - `roles.memberRole`: The ID of a "Member" role on your Discord server, this role is used to identify users who have linked their Discord to Monkeytype.
+ - `roles.memberRole`: The ID of a "Member" role on your Discord server.
+This role is used to identify users who have linked their Discord to Monkeytype.
  - `wpmRoles`: A list of roles that show the WPM of the Discord user's Monkeytype personal best.
 In each object, put the ID of the role in `id`, and the min and max WPM in the respective values.
  - `challenges`: The key should be the name of the challenge, and the value should be the ID of the role to give when someone completes that challenge.
  - `channels`: Replace each value with the ID for that respective channel.